Did you know that about 20-25% of individuals with cerebral palsy have scoliosis?

 Scoliosis in Cerebral Palsy Patients: A Summary

-Scoliosis in cerebral palsy patients can continue to progress even after adolescence and make it uncomfortable and difficult to go about their day-to-day lives.
+Generally, the more severe the motor impairment, the faster scoliosis develops.
+Scoliosis in cerebral palsy patients can continue to progress even after adolescence and make it uncomfortable to go about their day-to-day lives.

 It’s best to seek treatment early before the curving of the spine worsens.
 Typically, the spine becomes less flexible with age, so early management is essential to avoid or delay surgery.